 Background information

-This risk relates to the failure of the National Electricity Transmission System (NETS) which transports electricity across the country.
-A nationwide loss of electricity would not only have severe impact on the public but have consequences on all infrastructure sectors who rely on electricity to provide basic services.
+The National Electricity Transmission System (NETS) transports electricity across the country.
+If this system failed, there would be a nationwide loss of electricity.
+This would not only have severe impact on the public but have consequences on all infrastructure sectors who rely on electricity to provide basic services.
+For more information on the NETS, follow the link to the National Grid’s website.

 We are reliant on the use of electricity for nearly all aspects of daily life for example, electricity is required at pumping water stations for water to be pumped to your house.
 Electricity is required for telecommunications to operate, without electricity mobile phone masts might not operate and it is likely there will be no mobile signal.
 Without electricity there would be no access to money as cash machines and cash registers would not function.